Person killed with blunt force object in Gage Park

-A person was killed Saturday evening with a blunt force object in Gage Park on the Southwest Side.
+A man was killed Saturday evening with a blunt force object in Gage Park on the Southwest Side.

-The male, whose age wasn’t immediately known, was struck in the head by two males using blunt objects about 6:30 p.m. in the 3500 block of West 58th Street, Chicago police said.
+Jose Tellez, 49, was struck in the head by two males using blunt objects about 6:30 p.m. in the 3500 block of West 58th Street, Chicago police and the Cook County medical examiner’s office said.

 No one was in custody.